Controllable protein design with particle-based Feynman-Kac steering

-Let \({\mathbf{x}}_{0} \in \mathbb{R}^{3L}\) denote the residue-frame backbone coordinates, and let \(\mathcal{A}^L\) be the discrete amino acid sequence space of length \(L\).
-ProteinMPNN defines a conditional distribution \(P_{\text{MPNN}}(\mathbf{s}\mid {\mathbf{x}}_{0})\), from which sequences \(\mathbf{s}\) are sampled at a temperature of 0.2 using solubility-optimized model weights.
-Each sequence \(\mathbf{s}\) is threaded onto the backbone to generate a full-atom model \(\mathbf{x}_{\text{atom}}({\mathbf{x}}_{0}, \mathbf{s}) \in \mathbb{R}^{3N}\), where \(N\) is the number of heavy atoms.
+Let ${\mathbf{x}}_{0} \in \mathbb{R}^{3L}$ denote the residue-frame backbone coordinates, and let $\mathcal{A}^L$ be the discrete amino acid sequence space of length $L$.
+ProteinMPNN defines a conditional distribution $P_{\text{MPNN}}(\mathbf{s}\mid {\mathbf{x}}_{0})$, from which sequences $\mathbf{s}$ are sampled at a temperature of 0.2 using solubility-optimized model weights.
+Each sequence $\mathbf{s}$ is threaded onto the backbone to generate a full-atom model $\mathbf{x}_{\text{atom}}({\mathbf{x}}_{0}, \mathbf{s}) \in \mathbb{R}^{3N}$, where $N$ is the number of heavy atoms.

-We define the transformation \((\mathbf{x}_0, \mathbf{s}) \mapsto (\tilde{\mathbf{x}}_0, \mathbf{s}),\) which represents the combined process of sampling a sequence and reconstructing the corresponding all-atom model through side-chain packing and local energy minimization.
-The refined coordinates \(\tilde{\mathbf{x}}_{0}\) are obtained by discrete rotamer sampling followed by continuous minimization of torsional angles \(\chi_1, \chi_2, \dots\) under the Rosetta energy function, resolving steric clashes and optimizing the side chain poses.
-This defines a conditional distribution which maps each denoised backbone to an ensemble of relaxed, sequence-specific structures.
-Reward evaluation is thus performed on physically and chemically coherent sequence--structure pairs.
+We define the transformation $(\mathbf{x}_0, \mathbf{s}) \mapsto (\tilde{\mathbf{x}}_0, \mathbf{s}),$ which represents the combined process of sampling a sequence and reconstructing the corresponding all-atom model through sidechain packing and local energy minimization.
+The refined coordinates $\tilde{\mathbf{x}}_{0}$ are obtained by discrete rotamer sampling followed by continuous minimization of torsional angles $\chi_1, \chi_2, \dots$ under the Rosetta energy function, resolving steric clashes and optimizing the side chain poses.
+This defines a conditional distribution

-\subsubsection{Rewards}
+which maps each denoised backbone to an ensemble of relaxed, sequence-specific structures.
+Reward evaluation is thus performed on physically and chemically coherent sequence–structure pairs.

+\subsection{Rewards}

 In the FK framework, the reward function is a deterministic function.
 In our case, evaluating such a reward requires intermediate sampling and refinement steps that introduce randomness.
-Specifically, the combination of ProteinMPNN sequence sampling and PyRosetta relaxation defines a conditional distribution \(P_{\text{ref}}(\cdot \mid \mathbf{x}_0)\), from which realizations \((\tilde{\mathbf{x}}_0, \mathbf{s})\) are drawn.
+Specifically, the combination of ProteinMPNN sequence sampling and PyRosetta relaxation defines a conditional distribution $P_{\text{ref}}(\cdot \mid \mathbf{x}_0)$, from which realizations $(\tilde{\mathbf{x}}_0, \mathbf{s})$ are drawn.
 These steps are best regarded as part of the FK update mechanism rather than as intrinsic randomness in the reward function itself.
 However, for clarity, we treat the entire procedure as an evaluation pipeline that provides an approximation to a deterministic reward defined on the expected refined structure, allowing us to tailor the reward pipeline based on the objective.

 To obtain a stable estimate of the expected reward, each denoised backbone ${\mathbf{x}}_{0}$ is evaluated multiple times.
 Each realization